mikeyharris89/Suburban-Dictionary/README.md

 ## Feature and Implementation

 ### Single-Page App
-SubUrban Diciotnary is a complete, single-page app, that allows all content to be displayed on a single-static page.
-The home page listenes to a 'SessionsStore', and allows functionality based upon a call to 'SessionStore.currentUser()'.
+SubUrban Dictionary is a complete, single-page app, that allows all content to be displayed on a single-static page.
+The home page listens to a 'SessionsStore', and allows functionality based upon a call to 'SessionStore.currentUser()'.
 Certain parts of the frontend are protected by obtaining the current user by accessing the session controller.

 ### Sorting Terms
 The tricky part of Urban Dictionary, is that there are lot of different ways to view definitions.